- Anti-white, anti-Semitic writer. Formerly LeRoi Jones

 After leaving Howard, Jones joined the U.S. Air Force as a way of fulfilling his military obligations.
 He was prematurely discharged in 1957 because of his suspected “communist sympathies,” and then promptly settled in Greenwich Village, New York, where he befriended the Beat poets Allen Ginsberg, Frank O’Hara, and Gilbert Sorrentino.
 Taking a job as a stock employee in a local record shop, Jones also began to review jazz albums for Downbeat magazine.
 In 1958 he married a white Jewish co-worker, Hettie Cohen, with whom he co-founded the magazine Yungen.
 Jones also worked closely with the poet Diane DiPrima and the novelist Jack Kerouac.

 In 1961 Jones visited Cuba, where he was profoundly influenced by the Cuban Revolution of Fidel Castro.
 In Cuba, Jones met a number of writers and artists from Third World nations, writers whose political concerns included poverty, hunger, and oppressive governments.
 He also met NAACP official Robert Williams, who in the 1950s had formed a gun club for blacks who wished to oppose Ku Klux Klan terror.
-According to the Biographical Sourcebook of American Activism: “The militance of Williams, the spirit of the Cuban Revolution, and the examples of African revolutions against European colonization all stimulated Jones to question the nonviolent integrationist struggles in the United States.
+According to Leaders from the 1960s: A Biographical Sourcebook of American Activism: “The militance of Williams, the spirit of the Cuban Revolution, and the examples of African revolutions against European colonization all stimulated Jones to question the nonviolent integrationist struggles in the United States.
 When he returned [home], he criticized the pretentiousness of Greenwich Village intellectuals who imagined that they were superior to ‘in the streets’ politics.”

 In 1961 Jones formed the Organization of Young Men, a group of local blacks who had grown impatient with the slow progress engendered by nonviolent protest tactics, and sought to take a more aggressive, militant approach.